saraserafino/UnfollowersInstagram/README.md

 ## English version
 Wanna know who doesn't follow you back on Instagram but don't trust apps that ask you for your password?

-Then this short and simple Python programme is for you!
+Then this short and simple Python program is for you!

 In fact, it exclusively uses the following and followers list - which you can download by following the instructions in the "How to download lists" folder - to get the nicknames of people you follow on Instagram but don't follow you back and also those who follow you but you don't follow back.